-Christina Crozier is regularly chosen to serve as appellate counsel on trial teams due to her collaborative nature and deep understanding of how decisions made at the trial level can affect a future appeal.
+Christina Crozier is regularly chosen to serve as appellate counsel on trial teams due to her deep understanding of how decisions made at the trial level can affect a future appeal.
 At every stage of litigation, Christina strives to win cases on legal grounds.

 Christina has been selected for inclusion in Texas Super Lawyers - Rising Stars Edition by Thomson Reuters, 2009-2015.
-She is a regular writer and speaker on a variety of topics, including arbitration-related litigation and error preservation.
+She is a regular writer and speaker on a variety of topics, including error preservation and arbitration-related litigation.

-When she is not working, Christina devotes time to her community.
-A native Houstonian, Christina is on the board of the Women’s Fund for Health Education and Research, an organization dedicated to teaching local women and girls about health and resilience.
+A native Houstonian, Christina is active in her community.
+Christina chairs the Pro Bono Committee of the Houston Bar Association Appellate Section, which matches volunteer attorneys with clients who are unable to afford legal representation in the court of appeals.
+Christina is also on the board of the Women’s Fund for Health Education and Resiliency, an organization dedicated to teaching local women and girls about health and resilience.